HenrikSamuelsson/reading-introduction-to-computer-organization-arm-ed/README.md

-# Reading Introduction to Computer Organization: ARM edition
+# Reading Introduction to Computer Organization

-Notes on the book Introduction to Computer Organization: ARM edition, Robert G. Plantz, No Starch Press (2024).
+Notes on the book Introduction to Computer Organization: ARM Edition, Robert G. Plantz, No Starch Press (2024).

 ## Abbreviations